EricBanker12/no-more-command-typos/README.md

 ## No More Command Typos
 Tera-Proxy module for Tera Online.
-Always blocks sending messages that start with "!".
+Always blocks sending messages that start with an ` ! `.
 Also works for whispers and whisper targets.
-To send a message that starts with an "!", prefix the message with "\\\\".
-For example, "\\\\!!!" will send "!!!".
+To send a message that starts with an ` ! `, prefix the message with ` \\ `.
+For example, ` \\!!! ` will send ` !!! `.

 Recommended for use with mods by:
 * [hugedong69](https://github.com/hugedong69)